|

 Broadband

 There are several options for broadband internet access now and the best service for you will probably depend on your geographical location.
-To find the best deal for you I suggest visiting Whirlpool broadband choice.

 The broadband option you choose may have an impact on how you want to cable your home, for example if you're going for ADSL then you probably want to have a phone point installed near a power outlet in a central location.
 You may also want to run Cat5 cabling from the central point to each room in the house.
 The central point becomes the communications hub for your home, the best location for it may be a study or in the garage.